Fashion Moves

 Scenography

 The exhibition's scenography has been entrusted to Dutch scenographer Dennis Vanderbroeck.
 With his studio called Studio Dennis Vanderbroeck, Dennis works, on an international scale, on projects in various disciplines and contexts.
 A physical encounter in a physically designed space is always at the core of his work.
 Since founding his own Studio, Vanderbroeck has since designed stage sets for Internationaal Theater Amsterdam and Het Nationale Theater, among others, fashion shows for Diesel and Y/Project, developed live sets for Yung Nnelg and Wende and designed exhibitions at TENT Rotterdam and Modemuseum Hasselt.
 More recently, he also designed Mugler's latest show in Paris, for the FW2024 season.
-Currently, he is also working on the scenography for the Dries Van Noten fashion show in June and is working as Creative Director for the WECANDANCE festival in Zeebrugge.
+Currently, he is working as Creative Director for the WECANDANCE festival in Zeebrugge.

 Practical information